 Samoa (formerly known as Western Samoa) consists of two main islands and a collection of smaller islands.
 The two main islands are Upolu and Savai’i.
 Upolu is the most populated of Samoa’s two main islands and the location of the country's capital, Apia.
-The population of Samoa is 197,773 (CIA World Factbook).
+The population of Samoa is 195,979 recorded in the last censor dated 2016 (Samoa Bureau of Statistics website).
 Between the islands of Upolu and Savai’i are the smaller islands of Apolima and Manono.
-The combined population of Apolima and Manonon is approximately 1200 people.

 Contact details and social media channels for the Samoa Disaster Management Office (DMO):